 Proverbial Girls, Inc. was created to propel the next generation of women toward success.
 It is predicated upon seeking out opportunities that align each young woman with their purpose.
-The goal of the organization is to produce confident women who graduate with degrees, own businesses, serve their community, have positive relationships, and flourish in every area of their lives.
+The goal of the nonprofit organization is to produce confident women who graduate with degrees, own businesses, serve their community, have positive relationships, and flourish in every area of their lives.

 We believe all girls can embrace who they are,